darrylb123/usbrelay/README.md

 ```
 MQTT support provides capability of using Home Assistant or nodered with usbrelay.
 The capability is made up of:

-- usbrelayd.py
+- usbrelayd
 - usbrelay.service
 - usbrelay.conf
 - 50-usbrelay.rules
-#### usbrelayd.py
+#### usbrelayd
 A python daemon using libusbrelay to connect to an MQTT server.
 When the daemon starts, it publishes the state of all usbrelay devices found and subscribes to command topics for each relay.
 To install:
 ```
 sudo useradd usbrelay
-sudo apt-get install python-paho-mqtt (Debian) dnf install python3-paho-mqtt (Fedora) cp usbrelayd.py /usr/local/sbin
+sudo apt-get install python-paho-mqtt (Debian) dnf install python3-paho-mqtt (Fedora) cp usbrelayd /usr/local/sbin
 ```
 #### usbrelay.service usbrelay.conf
-A systemd unit and environment file for controlling and monitoring the usbrelayd.py daemon
+A systemd unit and environment file for controlling and monitoring the usbrelayd daemon
 To install:
 ```
 sudo cp usbrelayd.service /etc/systemd/system